 - Not valid with other discounts, certificates, coupons or promotional offers

 Please note: There is no service fee for reservations booked and ticketed via our reservation 800 number.

-Fees include daily continental breakfast, a networking reception, and refreshment breaks.
+Registration fees include daily continental breakfast, lunch on day one, a networking reception, and refreshment breaks.
 Hotel costs are not included.